-To access the full bulletin, please click here: HS Friday Bulletin April 21
+To access the full bulletin, please click here: HS Friday Bulletin January 11

-MESSAGE FROM THE PRINCIPAL:
+MESSAGE FROM THE ASSISTANT PRINCIPAL:

-Dear Parents / Guardians,
+Dear Parents and Guardians,

-High School Principal
+High School Assistant Principal